- Solar advice hub

 Direct exposure to sunlight can increase the operating temperature of the inverter, affecting its efficiency and potentially reducing its lifespan.

-It’s also good to mount the inverter under an eave or weatherproof enclosure, to protect it from rain, hail, and snow.
-Choosing a location that is easily accessible for maintenance and monitoring is also wise.
+Choosing a location that is easily accessible for maintenance and monitoring is also a good idea.

 To learn more, check out our guide to how solar panels are installed.